amanahuja/amanahuja.github.io/content/portfolio/eguide.md

 layout: single-sidebar
 draft: false
 ---
-I worked with the Electricity Growth and Use in Developing Economies (e-GUIDE) Initiative to help set objectives, design an approach and implement a first version of their public-facing API.
+Aman worked with the Electricity Growth and Use in Developing Economies (e-GUIDE) Initiative to help set objectives, design an approach and implement a first version of their public-facing API.

+The Fenris engagement helped center the team’s collaborations and Initiative partnerships.
+Following best practices for user-centered API design, we helped the team challenge their own assumptions about the value and utility of the consumption prediction models.
+Aman also provided technical mentorship and collaboration with the engineering lead.

 ### About the organization